 I think that's the best kind of death - a death you choose.
 I don't mean you choose to kill yourself - I mean, in the face of impending death you create an enormous amount of good.
 That's what Charlotte's Web is really about.
 Wilbur was the runt of the litter - he wasn't supposed to live.
 However, he was lucky enough to have Fern and Charlotte.
 They gave him part of themselves.
 The novel is about how we as humans - in the face of our own limited humanity - have the capacity to occupy what theologians call grace.

 I'm certainly not ready to die - but Charlotte's Web reminds me that the trajectory of a life has an end.
 I don't know when that end will be.
 But whenever it is - I have to concede that whatever I leave behind is something I can choose.

 That's why I've been having trouble sleeping.
 My brain has been processing a lot of information.
 But I feel good.

 It's soon to be a new school year.
-The first day of classes are on Thursday.
+The first day of classes is on Thursday.
 I'm excited because I have a new role in my job.
 I'm teaching an Ethics curriculum to high school students.
 It's something I've always wanted to do.
-I'll still be giving support to my school's international students - but I'll being meeting with the seventh through eleventh grades to discuss relevant, everyday issues that should spark philosophical thinking - but also I hope to grapple with some real, meaningful issues that my students encounter at school, at home, or with their friends.
+I'll still be giving support to my school's international students - but I'll be meeting with the seventh through eleventh grades to discuss relevant, everyday issues that should spark philosophical thinking - but also I hope to grapple with some real, meaningful issues that my students encounter at school, at home, or with their friends.